jacopoRodeschini/PZEM-004T/README.md

 ...
 ```

-*Using RELP: (to open serial session with a terminal emulator, like Picocol)*
+*Using RELP: (before that, open serial session with a terminal emulator, like Picocom)*

 ```py
 >> import PZEM